 So, when you’ve filled up on dairy, grab some nuts and seeds.
 But you already knew that, right?

 If you know anything about vegetarians and vegans, it must be that nuts and seeds are their BFFs!
-And rightly so; it is one of the best ways to get in protein and good fats.
+And rightly so; it is one of the best ways to activate nuts for the vegan ketogenic diet.

 - Avocado (it’s a fruit, yes, but you won’t put it in a fruit salad, will you?)